 It can’t be argued that some homeowners haven’t had tremendous success with conventional seed spreading methods.

 Manual seeding is the least expensive method.
-For $1.50 to $6.40 /per pound of seed, a person can successfully seed their lawn for a few hundred dollars.
+When it comes to hydro grass seed costs, for $1.50 to $6.40 /per pound of seed, a person can successfully seed their lawn for a few hundred dollars.

-While the cost-saving may sound tempting, seeding is not ideal for erosion areas, kid zones, pet areas, traffic areas, or garden areas with high heat or rain thresholds.
+While the cost-saving may sound tempting, the cost to hydroseed on your own is not ideal for erosion areas, kid zones, pet areas, traffic areas, or garden areas with high heat or rain thresholds.

 The downside to manual seeding is that it takes longer for seeds to become durable lawn and remain fragile for up to two months.
 The seeds are prone to washouts leaving the freshly seeded lawn patchy.
 Lawn seeds compete with weeds, and it takes considerably more maintenance than hydroseeding.